 The operating budget includes proposed expenses and the means of financing them.
-The Authority's operating budget remains in effect the entire fiscal year, but can be revised to add project expenses with approval by the board.
+The Authority's operating budget remains in effect the entire fiscal year but can be revised to add project expenses with approval by the board.
 The goal of each year's work effort is to complete the tasks as outlined in the budget and not to accumulate funds for any other purpose.

-The total operating budget for the Authority for the fiscal years 2017 and 2016 was \$1,568,410 and \$1,791,067, respectively.
-The original 2017 approved budget was for \$1,541,410.
-There was an amount included for PC 10 of \$400,000 as a budgetary item only, and it was excluded from assessments.
-Later in the fiscal year, an adjustment to PC 11 of \$27,000 was approved and assessed.
+The total operating budget for the Authority for the fiscal years 2018 and 2017 was \$1,152,451 and \$1,568,410, respectively.
+During the fiscal year, an adjustment for monitoring wells of \$174,000 was approved and assessed.
 The funds collected from the member agencies as a result of the annual budget process are used to accomplish certain defined tasks.
-At the end of the fiscal year, the unexpended funds are normally rolled forward to the next fiscal year and incorporated into the next budget process.
-A part of the budget funding for fiscal year 2017 and 2016 included a grant from Metropolitan Water District of Southern California (MWD), the majority of those funds were accrued at the end of fiscal year 2016, and received along with the remainder of the grant in fiscal year 2017.
+At the end of the fiscal year, the unexpended funds are normally rolled forward to the next fiscal year and incorporated into the next budget process, however, refunds in FY 2018 were issued totaling \$321,146.